cornishcoder1/pp5-frontend-the-winding-path/README.md

 # Final Deployment

-1. **IMPORTANT** In setting.py in the DRF API, make sure that the 'CLIENT_ORIGIN_DEV' if statement is commented out, and the 'CLIENT_ORIGIN if statement is present (not the other way around):
+1. **IMPORTANT!** In settings.py in the DRF API, make sure that the 'CLIENT_ORIGIN_DEV' if statement is commented out, and the 'CLIENT_ORIGIN' if statement is present (not the other way around):

 ![Final Deployment](src/assets/readme_screenshots/client_origin.png)

-2. Ensure all finalised code is commited and pushed to github.
+2. Ensure all finalised code is commited and pushed to Github.

-3. Log into Heroki and open the dashboard for your frontend react application.
+3. Log into Heroku and open the dashboard for your frontend react application.

 4. Select the “Deploy” tab in the dashboard and select "Deploy Branch".